By: Ronnie Brown on March 31st, 2020

 Spot welding is possibly the quickest of all the welding techniques.
 This can be crucial whenever there is a spike in demand for a specific product or your process relies on a quick turnaround.

-As it also stands as the least harsh technique, spot welding is an ideal solution if you are working with material with delicate specifications.
+As it also stands as the least harsh technique, spot welding is an ideal solution if you are working with delicate mesh specifications.

 That being said, there is still some risk of damage associated with spot welding.